fetchai/fetchd/docs/docs/redelegate-for-decentralization.md

 3. Scroll to **My Validators**.
 4. Select **Redelegate**.
 5. Pick the validator outside of the top 10 that you would like to Redelegate to.
-6. Enter the amount of $FET you’d like to redelegate to them.
+6. Enter the amount of $FET you'd like to redelegate to them.

     Leave the memo blank.